paazmaya/modern-web-tools-with-node-js-book/index.md

 ## Presentations

-Each lecture contains two presentations made by student groups.
-Each student groups consists of two to three members, depending on the total amount of course participants.
+Each lecture contains two presentations made by student.
+Each presentation can last about ~15 minutes.

-Presentation subjects are divided according to the themes of each lesson and assigned to groups by their own criteria.
+Presentation subjects are divided according to the themes of each lesson and assigned to the given students accoring to their own wishes.
+Please open a pull request for marking your presentation.

 [Subjects, presenters and dates.](presentations.md)

+Once a presentation has been held, the material should be linked in the above list.

 ## Targets defined as course delivery